LiviaBoerX/popcorn_genie/README.md

 Note that Python uses zero-based indexing, meaning that when data is put in a list the first value (State) will be found by taking the 0th index of the list.

-The database is uploaded together with the document on github.
+The document on github.
+The database can be downloaded through the following link: https://mega.nz/file/XFZTgKRK#zUVJ-qCbNN5TEDCztCFQ3shPeZYdakRjUdSYfeHaT4A

 Project Deliverable
 The deliverable for this project is the following files: